 Q5 Please set out what modification(s) you consider necessary to make the Local Plan legally compliant or soun above where this relates to soundness.
-(NB Please note that any non-compliance with the duty to co-operate is i will need to say why this modification will make the Local Plan legally compliant or sound.
+(NB Please note that any non-compliance with the duty to co-operate is it will need to say why this modification will make the Local Plan legally compliant or sound.
 It will be helpful if you wording of any policy or text.
 Please be as precise as possible.

 In order to make the Local Plan sound and legally compliant with the NPPF paragraphs 115 and 116, the following allocation of 850 homes from the Harwell East Campus. ?
 Remove the additional allocation of 150 homes from the N of houses from 550 to 400 (including the 125 already given outline permission)). ?
 Include provision of up to 400 no including the 125 already given outline permission), provided that all development is contained within the perimeter by the Harwell Oxford Campus. ?
-Reallocate the 850 homes from the Harwell East Campus and the additional 150 h houses in total) to other sites already identified by the Vale of White Horse, for example: ? (a) Valley Park (which has capacity for up to a further 1,200 homes) ? (b) Didcot A (capacity for 425 houses), or ? (c) Rowstock (capacity for 50 houses), or ? (e) Distributed throughout the West Vale in order to encourage and support economic district. ?
-Or reduce the SHMA allocation by 1000 homes ?
-Remove the North Wessex Downs AONB entirely from it from future speculative development should the Science Vale fall behind in delivery of its housing targets.
+Reallocate the 850 homes from the Harwell East Campus and the additional 150 houses in total) to other sites already identified by the Vale of White Horse, for example: ? (a) Valley Park (which has capacity for up to a further 1,200 homes) ? (b) Didcot A (capacity for 425 houses), or ? (c) Land West of Steventon throughout the West Vale in order to encourage and support economic growth and prosperity more equally across to 1000 homes?
+Remove the North Wessex Downs AONB entirely from the Science Vale ?Ringfence? in order to prothe Science Vale fall behind in delivery of its housing targets.